metzger100/hugo-snap-gallery/README.md

 - Added support for key navigation in the lightbox
 - Added a half transperant background to captions in slideshows for better readability
 - Fixed a bug with the rebuilding of the site, where css and js got lost in the process of rebuilding
+- Fixed a bug with conflicts of multiple galleries on one index page

 ## Features